-The National American University Mission and Purposes describe the university's commitment to assist students in further development of ethical values and behavior.
-A significant aspect of one of the purposes relates to academic integrity and the encouragement of honesty and ethical behavior on the part of students and graduates.
+The National American University Mission describes the university's commitment to preparing students for success in technical and professional fields.
+A significant aspect of this mission relates to academic integrity and the encouragement of honesty and ethical behavior on the part of students and graduates.
 Academic dishonesty includes, but is not limited to, plagiarizing and/or cheating on assignments, tests or projects; or assisting someone else in these actions.